naver/fixture-monkey/CONTRIBUTING.md

 ## How to submit Pull Requests

+> Either an issue title or a PR title should be written in English, content could be written in Korean or English

 1. Fork `fixture-monkey` on your repository.
 2. Create a new branch from your fixture-monkey main branch (and be sure to be always up-to-date).
 3. Do your work.